PatilSHANKARGOUDA/Azure-Functions/README.md

-# This is Azure Function Projext
+# This is Azure Function Project